dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The rotation angle of the barcode.
+An integer representing the rotation angle of the barcode.

 ### getModuleSize

-Get the module size of the barcode.
+Returns the size of the individual modules or elements within the barcode.

 ```java
 int getModuleSize()